-Tempus Facilities Management will notify the Head and Bursar immediately if a water sample is contaminated.
+Tempus Facilities Management will notify the Head and Director of Finance and Resources immediately if a water sample is contaminated.
 The notification will include:

 - Details of the sample

 - The organism

 - Location

 - Advice on appropriate remedial measures, such as isolating the building and disinfecting the system.